wp-plugins/slidedeck2/readme.txt

 1. Upload the `slidedeck2-lite` folder and all its contents to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Create a new SlideDeck from the interface on the Manage Page
+3. Create a new SlideDeck from the “SlideDeck » Manage” menu in the control panel sidebar
-4. Insert a SlideDeck in your post or page by clicking on the `Embed a SlideDeck` button in the rich text editor or the button in the sidebar in the post/page view.
+4. Insert a SlideDeck in your post or page by clicking on the "Embed a SlideDeck" button above the rich text editor in the post/page view.

+You can also place a SlideDeck in your template or theme via the PHP command “do_shortcode()”.
+Just pass the ID of the SlideDeck you want to render.
+For example:
+`<?php echo do_shortcode( "[SlideDeck2 id=1644]" ); ?>`

+Where 1644 is the SlideDeck's ID.
+You can also see this code snippet when you save a new SlideDeck for the first time.

 == Screenshots ==